This introduction to brewing mead was given at the Honey Festival in Pietermaritzburg, in 2023; it's an apperitif for every home.

 And you can't make a decent mead with crappy supermarket honey.
 Unashamedly we are encouraging you to start beekeeping.

-Then what beekeepers do is to use the gleanings for our mead.
-I'm sure you know that a honeycomb is really just a ton of tiny bottles each sealed with a wax lid.
-To extract it you first have to remove those cappings as we call them.
+Beekeepers use the gleanings after they have harvested for their mead.
+I'm sure you know that a comb is really just a ton of tiny bottles each sealed with a wax lid.
+To extract the honey you first have to remove those "cappings' with a scraper; a fork, roller or hot knife.

-Quite a lot of top quality honey is lost there, so you can simply add warm water to it, and use a potato masher to dissolve it.
-Previously we just gave these cappings back to the bees but it's actually not a good idea for several reasons.
-Instead brew honey mead.
+Quite a lot of top-quality honey is lost, so you can simply add warm water to it; and use a potato masher to dissolve it.
+Previously we just gave those cappings back to the bees but it's actually not a good idea for several reasons.
+Instead start brewing mead.

 "A natural wine has nothing added, nor anything removed."